diasdmhub/Zabbix_Out_of_The_Box/regular_expression/regex_escaping.md

 <BR>

-**4.** I've also tried messing with Zabbix DB to force the backslash character in the expression. \
+#### 4. I've also tried messing with Zabbix DB to force the backslash character into the expression.

 My test item has the following parameter in Zabbix DB after creating it without the backslash character.
 ```sql
 mysql> select params from items where itemid=44280;